bitnami/charts/bitnami/milvus/README.md

 ## Upgrading

+### To 11.0.0

+This major updates the `etcd` subchart to it newest major,11.0.0.
+For more information on this subchart's major, please refer to [etcd upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/etcd#to-1100).

 ### To 10.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).